 The end product of the first PoC was a machine learning model predicting the number of entries in the next 15 minutes on a chosen bus stop.
 The model performed around 18 p.p. better than the baseline model (historical trend).

 On top of that, we also provided additional analyses connected to the two major use cases.
 We created a set of Jupyter Notebooks with interactive visualisations to be used as a tool to investigate and troubleshoot the bottlenecks in the transportation system.
-Besides modeling the expected number of passenger entries and bus arrival times we also focused on anomaly prediction using the Isolation Forest method.
-We discovered that using historical values of bus entries (in the last 15, 30, 45, 60 minutes) we can, with a high degree of certainty, predict whether the next time interval will be an anomaly.
+Besides modelling the expected number of passenger entries and bus arrival times, we also focused on anomaly prediction using the Isolation Forest method.
+We discovered that using historical values of bus entries (in the last 15, 30, 45, 60 minutes), we can, with a high degree of certainty, predict whether the next time interval will be an anomaly.

-Overall, for those two uses cases we have leveraged state-of-the-art artificial intelligence techniques to enhance the Digital Twin model of a modern smart city.
+Overall, for those two use cases, we have leveraged state-of-the-art artificial intelligence techniques to enhance the Digital Twin model of a modern smart city.

 Technologies used: Python (Jupyter Notebook, PyCharm), Git, Prophet, XGBoost, MLP

-Methodologies used: Data Analysis, Predictive modeling, Machine Learning, Time Series Analysis, Data Visualization, Outlier Detection, Linear Regression, Isolation Forest
+Methodologies used: Data Analysis, Predictive modelling, Machine Learning, Time Series Analysis, Data Visualisation, Outlier Detection, Linear Regression, Isolation Forest